 2. 38% of consumers plan to spend less during the 2020 holiday season.

 Over one-third of consumers plan to limit their holiday spending in 2020, according to winter holiday spending statistics and projections.
 The last time so many people spent less during the holidays was during the financial crisis in 2008.
 Concern about the economy (50%) and focus on saving rather than spending (40%) are the two main reasons for the shift.
 The remaining 62% of shoppers, however, plan to spend more or the same as always.

-This year’s holiday shopping predictions project the average household spending for the winter shopping season at $1,387.
-This figure is 7% lower than what families spent during the same period last year.
-It’s interesting to note that the 34% decline in travel spending is expected to boost spending on holiday retail sales.
-Deloitte forecasts that retailers will see improved results by up to 66%.
+This year’s holiday shopping predictions project the average household spending for the winter shopping season at $997.79.
+This figure is 4.77% lower than $1047.83 families spent on holiday retail sales during the same period last year.

 4. The projected spending on retail categories for 2020 is $922 per household.